 Young teenager Kayla Day (Elsie Fisher), who’s finishing her final week of eighth grade, leads a double life.
 She posts self-recorded inspirational videos on YouTube, encouraging viewers to do things like be themselves, choose confidence, and put themselves out there to improve their lot in life.

 Fair or not, Kayla takes out her anxiety and frustration on her hapless single dad, Mark (Josh Hamilton).
-He doesn’t quite know how to deal with it.
+He doesn’t quite know how to deal with her.

 WARNING: Potential spoilers ahead!

 After she manages to recover from an anxiety attack at a disastrous pool party, Kayla is paired with Olivia (Emily Robinson), a big sisterly high school senior, to shadow for a day.
 They hit it off, which Kayla didn’t see coming — nor did I. Olivia invites Kayla out with her friends.
 Kayla’s sixth grade self emerges to push her toward a light she suddenly sees at the end of the proverbial tunnel.